Archived Projects:

 My goal this summer is to attempt to work up all the “plarn” I have (plastic bags made into yarn).
 I finally prepped all the bags from family & friends and have made 2 rugs and 2 bags.
 These rugs are the first I’ve made; the round pattern is from Cindy at MyRecycledBags.com and the heart-shaped one is a Leisure Arts pattern.
 The tote bag is also Cindy’s pattern and the round bag is from Christinascrochethaven.me.
 All are easy and fun to do and the completed projects take up much less space than the huge balls of plarn!

 February 2011 -- Now that the holidays are over, I can share some of my fall projects.
 For several years my husband has given our oldest granddaughter, Shelby a hippopotamus for Christmas.
 This year I made this one from plarn; unfortunately I didn’t put the pattern source on the pattern so I can’t reference it.
 We bought a blank music box at Build-A-Bear and Bob recorded a brief portion of the Hippopotamus for Christmas song before I inserted it into a foot.
-The hippo is made from gray plastic bags with black bag remnants for the eyes.
+The hippo is made from gray plastic bags with Black bag remnants for the eyes.

 Holly Hippo